Briefs of the Poem

 - Rhythm: This is a metrical movement determined between sounds and events.

-- Tone/mood: These are feelings or state of mind of the poet.
+- Tone/mood: These are feelings or states of mind, of the poet.
 It is the frame of mind in which the poet was when composing his work.

-- Atmosphere: This is the prevalent mood, feelings and thought of actions of people in a poem.
+- Atmosphere: This is the prevalent mood, feelings and thoughts and actions of people in a poem.

 - Enjambment: This is also known as (run-on-line).
-It occurs when the ideas in a line of verse move from one line to join that follows it.
+It occurs when the ideas in a line of verse move from one line to the join line that follows it.

 - Imagery: It is the use of words to form mental pictures.
 A poet could use words to draw a picture of situations whose ordinary words cannot convey effectively.